GVRQ/Real_Estate_EDA/README.md

 * **Fast sale**: up to 45 days. **Long sale**: over 6 months.

-* **Factors that affect Pricing** (city centre): The total area affects the price most.
+* **Factors that affect Pricing** (city center): The total area affects the price most.
 The number of rooms affects the price as well.
-Ceiling height and floor have a similar moderate affect.
+Ceiling height and floor have a similar moderate effect.

-* **Factors that affect Pricing** (entire St.Petersburg): The total area affects the price most, second factor affecting the price is the number of rooms.
-Third factor is the ceilings height.
+* **Factors that affect Pricing** (entire St.Petersburg): The total area affects the price most, the second factor affecting the price is the number of rooms.
+The third factor is the height of the ceilings.

 * **City Centre** of St. Petersburg ranges from 0 to 7 km.

 * **Highest average price by Date of the Week**: highest on Thursdays (5.88 million), followed by Saturday (5.80 million) and Sunday (5.76 million).
-The average price on Monday, Tuesday, Wednesday and Friday is approximately 5.7 million.
+The average price on Monday, Tuesday, Wednesday and Friday are approximately 5.7 million.

-* **Highest average price by Month**: highest in December (6.0 million), second highest av.prices are in September (5.8 million).
-The lowest average prices are in October (5.6 million).
+* **Highest average price per Month**: highest in December (6.0 million), second highest is in September (5.8 million).
+The lowest average price is in October (5.6 million).

 * **Highest Price per Square Meter** in the region: city of St.Petersburg, 111215 Roubles per Square Meter.
 * **Lowest Price per Square Meter** in the region: city of Vyborg, 57703 Roubles per Square Meter.